About Summer Camp

 Each day, campers are given the opportunity to experience our state-of-the-art high ropes course.
 Our exciting ropes course provides hours of fun, adventure and challenge to people of all ages.
 Not only does the ropes course benefit one physically, it also contributes to the development of self-confidence, movement expression and understanding one’s own capabilities.
 Obstacles include climbing walls, ziplines, rapelling, ascending and much more!

 Each day, campers will also get the chance to try archery and other target-shooting activities, play field and gym sports, and participate in camp-wide games.
-They will also enjoy campfires, skits, songs and many other fun activities such as fort-building, nature hikes, arts and crafts.
+They will also enjoy campfires, skits, songs and many other fun activities that may include fort-building, nature hikes, arts and crafts.

 Birch Bay Ranch staff come from various backgrounds and churches.
 What they all have in common is their love for God, for young people, and for fun!
 All staff are carefully screened and taught to be sensitive to campers, not only providing supervision and safety, but providing positive role models.
 Senior staff members are all First Aid and CPR trained, and all staff are thoroughly trained to operate the various activities at camp.
 The ratio of campers to staff members is one staff member for every six campers.